 If your application is not approved, you'll receive an email from our Continuing Education International Advising team explaining the application decision.

-Once you have paid the tuition deposit to accept the offer, you will receive an email from ApplyProof containing a secure link to access your Letter of Acceptance.
+Once you have paid the tuition deposit to accept the offer, you will receive an email from coned.international@sait.ca with your Letter of Acceptance and any further instructions that may apply to you.

 If you have been placed on a waitlist, your application status will remain as “Under Review” and you’ll be notified by a member of the Continuing Education International Advising team of your waitlist position.
 You’ll be offered admission to the program if a seat becomes available.
 Seats may be offered up until one month before the program start date provided there is adequate time to obtain a study permit.
 You should be prepared by having your funding and living arrangements in place.